-Besides, COVID-19 is changing the startup financing scenario significantly.
-The market leaders and trade pundits have assumed that the private market funding is projected to fall to $77B in Q2 2020.
+Besides, COVID-19 has changed the startup financing scenario significantly.
+The market leaders and trade pundits have assumed that the private market funding will fall to $77B in Q2 2020.

 This significantly means that the financing industry is becoming very selective and competitive.
 But don’t put your brilliant idea on the shelf.
 A convincing investment proposal will give you an outstanding chance to source the funding you need.

 A good business plan does more than inform investors about your company’s work.
-It persuades the investors, encouraging them involved.
+It persuades the investors, encouraging them to be involved.

 Now the question arises, how do you write a good business plan for investors?
-It is entirely different from academic writing, but at the same time, it is entirely new for you.
-If you’re a first-time founder, it can be tough to figure out how to do something so technical.
+It is entirely different from academic writing, but it is entirely new for you at the same time.
+It can be tough to figure out how to do something so technical if you’re a first-time founder.
 But don’t worry!
 Our guide will walk you through writing a business plan for investors, help you answer the most critical questions about your business, and show you the best possible ways to demonstrate them.

 What is a Business Proposal?

-A business proposal is a written document, presented directly to the investors to propose your business concept, including how you work and how you will make money.
-It varies from a business plan in that it is used to “offer a product or service to a buyer or client,” instead of a project that is “a formal statement of a set of business goals.”
-A business proposal will define the “problem statement and pricing information” related to your business and industry.
+A business proposal is a written document presented directly to the investors to propose your business concept, including how you work and how you will make money.
+It varies from a business plan in that it is used to “offer a product or service to a buyer or client” instead of a project that is “a formal statement of a set of business goals.”
+Instead, a business proposal will define the “problem statement and pricing information” related to your business and industry.

-While briefing a business proposal to investors, the return on their investment will always be the foremost concern for investors.
+While briefing a business proposal to investors, the return on their investment will always be the investors’ foremost concern.
 “Excite” them with your pitch of how your company will get success and earn profit for you.
 Business experts believe that [making you] a proposal sounds like it can make money by creating a convincing proposition.

 Just as your business needs a plan, you must plan before crafting your actual business proposal.
 Draft an outline, make spreadsheets, and study other business proposals.
 As stated by Forbes, “You must spend a significant amount of time drafting a coherent and persuasive executive summary or business plan.”

-Copying other proposals will create any new opportunities with investors.
-Entrepreneurship professor Hakan Ener, who writes for Forbes, said, “Remember that resource providers are evaluating your specific action plan, not a general business idea.”
-It also means that the investors you choose to present should be relevant for your business.
+Copying other proposals will create new opportunities for investors.
+Entrepreneurship professor Hakan Ener, who writes for Forbes, said, “Remember that resource providers evaluate your specific action plan, not a general business idea.”
+It also means that the investors you choose to present should be relevant to your business.

 Review your business goals and buyer personas

-It is crucial to demonstrate the business information to investors that you understand your market and clients, knowing their needs & requirements, assuring that your solution will fulfill them.
+It is crucial to demonstrate the business information to investors that you understand your market and clients, know their needs & requirements, assuring that your solution will fulfill them.

 Research the market and your competitors

-Collect enough data about the market as you can, because you need to make potential investors realize that this market is big and have many opportunities enough to get excited about it.
-Alongside with information on the market size & potential, your ideal buyer’s picture, your product or service’s ability to satisfy your customers, you also have to notify your investors how you will restrict your competitors from taking away your clients.
+Collect enough data about the market because you need Investors to Invest in Your Startup and make them realize how big the market and opportunities your business has.
+Alongside information on the market size & potential, your ideal buyer’s picture, and your product or service’s ability to satisfy your customers, you also have to notify your investors about how you will restrict your competitors from taking away your clients.

 Research and gather information about investors

-Ideally, the proposal should be designed towards a specific investor’s type and needs because different kinds of investors concentrate on other parts of a business plan.
-For example, bankers put more weight on the proposal’s financial aspects and pay less attention to the market.
+Ideally, the proposal should be designed toward a specific investor’s type and needs because different investors concentrate on other parts of a business plan.
+For example, bankers emphasize the proposal’s financial aspects and pay less attention to the market.
 And angel investors stretch both market and finance issues.

 Product or Service Description

-A comprehensive description of the product or the services you are offering should be outlined in detail.
-Highpoint those features that make the product stand above those currently being offered.
+A comprehensive description of the product or your services should be outlined.
+Highlight those features that make the product stand above those currently being offered.
 Your centric focus should be on the benefits to the customer, the community, and the investor.
-Avoid using jargon but talk about your company’s expertise that your company can bring to the table.
+Avoid using jargon but talk about your company’s expertise that your company can bring.

 One of the most critical sections of your business plan is your marketing plan.
 This section will ensure you have a sustainable competitive advantage against your investors.
-In a way, it assures them why you will succeed, and how you will succeed, where others have failed.
+It assures them why you will succeed and how they will succeed where others have failed.
 Comprehensive market research is required to do this – it is vital to have accurate information about the marketplace, the customers, and the competition.